sciencefixion/sciencefixion.github.io/README.md

 ### I am currently accepting new job offers!

-I'm a software engineer, writer, musician, and part-time philosopher currently working to grow my knowledge in the fields of blockchain technology and cryptocurrency.
-I have prior experience in mass communication/journalism, computer hardware repair (ACMT certification), and customer service.
+I'm a software engineer, writer, musician, and part-time philosopher currently working to grow my knowledge in the fields of cryptography and economics.
+I have prior experience in mass communication and journalism, computer hardware repair (ACMT certification), and customer service.
 I fit in perfectly with cross-functional teams that highly value balance and innovation.

 [Email me if you want me on your team!](mailto:sciencefixion@pm.me)